Sony (BA-4D) KV-27S42 RGB

 This advanced mod tutorial is divided into three chapters, focusing on advanced modifications to address previous challenges:

-- Chapter 1: Resolves key issues such as the need for a dummy plug for stereo audio support and a dummy S-Video plug for syncing through luma.
+- Chapter 1: Addresses key challenges like requiring a dummy plug for stereo audio and a dummy S-Video plug to activate S-Video by grounding the detect pin.

 - Chapter 2: Explores how to use a remote control to seamlessly switch between RGB, composite, and component inputs.